GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.
+> ### Our goals are very simple.
+We're going to create the software that puts a computer on every desk and in every home.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts